BostonDH/boston-dh-site/content/symposium-2024-program.md

 ## <span style="color:#971b2f;">12:00-1:00 PM</span>
 ### Lunch

-Buffet style lunch will be available in the library atrium with boxed lunches available for those with allergies.
+Buffet style lunch will be available in the library lobby.

 Student lunch with K.J.
 Rawson in the Austin Room (226), all students are welcome to join.